tcae/CryptoTimeSeries/strategies.md

 -
 - parameters:
   - minimum profit = minimum profitability requirement a normal deviation range has to exceed to consider trading
-  - gain backtest minutes to determine best tracker | catcher regression window and standard deviation factor that spans the tracker | catcher band
+  - gain backtest minutes to determine best tracker | spread regression window and standard deviation factor that spans the tracker | spread band
   - set of regression windows to choose from
   - set of standard deviation factors to choose from
-  - emergency standard deviation factor for emergency catcher sell
+  - emergency standard deviation factor for emergency spread sell
   - hysteresis criteria to start tracker
-  - anchor minimum gradient to do any buy, e.g. 0.0
+  - spread minimum gradient to do any buy, e.g. 0.0